Zhyntil/template-web/README.md

-# This is a template for Web projects using HTML, CSS, and JavaScript.
+# This is a project for Dasmoto arts and crafts CAcademy project.